 The General Counsel division provides legal and compliance support to all of the bank’s divisions.
 It helps protect the reputation of Credit Suisse by giving legal and regulatory advice, by setting internal policies and by monitoring and testing compliance with policies and regulations.

 In light of an increasingly demanding global regulatory environment and a need for well-trained staff, Credit Suisse has launched the General Counsel Academy ("GC Academy") in 2011.
 The GC Academy presents a way for people entering the industry to gain hands-on training in one of the fastest growing areas of the financial industry.
 Participants develop core professional skills and industry knowledge through classroom and 'on-the-job' training.
 GC Academies have now been established in Singapore, Wroclaw, Zurich and New York.

 Talent Development Key Figures

 In 2016, we offered our employees around the globe a wide range of specialist courses and trainings.

 Leadership and Management

 We ensure that our managers are optimally equipped to deal with the challenges of the global markets and complex management tasks.
-Customized management programs and cross-divisional talent programs give our managers the opportunity to prepare for leadership roles or to develop their leadership skills.
+Cross-divisional and customized management programs give our managers the opportunity to prepare for leadership roles or to develop their leadership skills.

 We endeavor to provide our employees with continuous opportunities for advancement and to support their career development.
-Requirements for the highest-level positions and promoting from within are governed by global guidelines, and these form the basis for the Managing Director Evaluation Committee's selection of suitable candidates.
+Requirements for the highest-level positions and promoting from within are governed by global guidelines, and these form the basis for the selection of suitable candidates for Managing Director.
 The candidates under consideration will have especially proved themselves on account of their performance, their impact on the business, and the exemplary way in which they embody Credit Suisse values.
 These candidates are then discussed according to a globally consistent process, and put forward for promotion.